TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation: Methodology

 \subsection{Learning Mechanism}

-\textbf{Supervised Learning.} By building a trinocular synthetic dataset with ground-truth information, we can apply supervised learning via a loss function between the estimated and the ground-truth disparity maps.
+\textbf{Supervised Learning.} By generating a trinocular synthetic dataset with ground-truth information, we can apply supervised learning via a loss function between the estimated and the ground-truth disparity maps.
 To this end, we employ Huber loss as eq. \ref{eq:huber}, with $d$ and $\hat d$ as the ground-truth and estimated disparity maps, and $n$ as the number of image pixels. $\delta$ is the threshold for the scaled L1 and L2 loss.
-We will show that the value of $\delta$ affects the performance.
-In previous works on disparity estimation \cite{chang2018pyramid,guo2019group,zhang2019ga,duggal2019deeppruner,shen2021cfnet}, smooth L1 loss is used for this goal.
+We show in Sec. \ref{ExperimentalResults} that the value of $\delta$ affects the performance.
+Previous works mostly use smooth L1 loss for disparity loss \cite{chang2018pyramid,guo2019group,zhang2019ga,duggal2019deeppruner,shen2021cfnet}.

-\textbf{Self-supervised Learning.} To demonstrate the performance of TriStereoNet on real-world data and since providing the ground-truth labels for a real dataset is costly, unsupervised learning via a self-supervision loss is utilized.
-In particular, we consider photometric loss and disparity smoothness loss.
-To be more precise, we reconstruct the reference image via warping the target one using the estimated disparity.
+\textbf{Self-supervised Learning.} To demonstrate the performance of TriStereoNet on real-world data, and because providing the ground-truth labels for a real dataset is costly, unsupervised learning by a self-supervision loss is utilized.
+For this purpose, we consider photometric and disparity smoothness losses.
+More specifically, we reconstruct the reference image by warping the target image with the estimated disparity.
 We then use a combination of SSIM \cite{wang2004image} and L1 loss as in \cite{godard2017unsupervised} (eq. \ref{eq:LP}) to measure image discrepancy between the reconstructed and the original image.

-$\hat{I}$ is the reconstructed image.
-We set $\alpha = 0.85$ and use a SSIM with a $3\times 3$ block filter.
-The reconstructed image is computed according to the disparity map and the baseline.
-We consider two photometric losses corresponding to the reconstructed left image as eq. \ref{eq:warp} and will show that $\hat{I}_L^R$ outperforms $\hat{I}_L^M$.
+Here, we set $\alpha = 0.85$ and use a SSIM with a $3\times 3$ block filter. $\hat{I}$ is the reconstructed image computed given the disparity map and the baseline.
+Thus, our multi-baseline setup makes it feasible to consider two photometric losses, which correspond to the reconstructed \emph{left} image with narrow and wide baselines, as in eq. \ref{eq:warp}.
 Note that for warping the middle image to reconstruct the left image, we need to use $\hat{d}/r$ because of $d_{LR}=r\cdot d_{LM}$.

 For disparity smoothness loss, we adopt the edge-aware smoothness loss in \cite{heise2013pm} (eq. \ref{eq:smooth}) to encourage the disparity to be locally smooth.
 This is an L1 loss on the disparity gradients weighted by image gradients.